 Music workstations first came to be developed and used in the late 1970’s as the world of technology was really taking off.
 The development of microprocessors, mini-computers, digital synthesis and disk based storage made it much more feasible for machines like workstations to be created.
 As time progressed and advancements in areas such as MIDI, memory banks, modular software, and digital signal processing greatly increased the accessibility and availability of music workstations on the general market, while greatly decreasing their cost.
 The modern music workstations of today can be found in notable brands such as Yamaha, Roland, Korg, and Casio.

-Quickly, take a look at some of the best selling keyboards available at Amazon, and see how they stack up when compared to the WK-225:
+Quickly, take a look at some of the best selling keyboards available online, and see how they stack up when compared to the WK-225: